kafkajs/confluent-schema-registry/README.md

----
-id: confluent-schema-registry
+# confluent-schema-registry
-title: Confluent Schema Registry
----

-ConfluentSchemaRegistry is a library that makes it easier to interact with the Confluent schema registry, it provides convenient methods to encode, decode and register new schemas using the Apache Avro serialization format.
+`confluent-schema-registry` is a library that makes it easier to interact with the Confluent schema registry, it provides convenient methods to encode, decode and register new schemas using the Apache Avro serialization format.

 - [Install](#install)
 - [Usage](#usage)